Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Such signs are a reason to urgently visit a therapist and undergo an examination.
 The doctor will find out the cause of sweating at night and prescribe adequate therapy.

-Men are prone to heavy sweating more than women.
+Men tend to sweat profusely more than women.
 This is due to significant body weight and physical activity.

 At night, all active processes slow down, so there are few prerequisites for a specific reaction.
-The regular manifestation of hyperhidrosis during sleep is an alarm signal that makes you think about your state of health.
+The regular occurrence of hyperhidrosis during sleep is an alarming signal that forces you to think about your health.

 There are external and internal causes of night sweats in men.
-Some of them are not a threat.
-If they are eliminated, hyperhidrosis ceases to bother.
+Some of them are not dangerous.
+If they are eliminated, hyperhidrosis ceases to bother you.

 It is much more difficult when sweating is a symptom of an illness.
 To maintain health, pathology must be identified as early as possible and treatment begun.